 Click on the map below to see where the projects – and jobs – are in your territory or province.

 For more than 100 years, highly skilled ironworkers have come from Aboriginal communities across Canada.
-Visit the Aboriginal Ironworker website to learn about the tradition and opportunities in ironworking.
-Also check out the video below on the Mohawk Skywalkers.
+Check out the video below on the Mohawk Skywalkers.

 Helping you to enter the skilled trades

 There are ongoing efforts to help Indigenous people get started in the construction industry and a number of support tools for those wishing to enter the skilled trades.